psychemedia/sin-eater-resources/resources/PAOBS_observations-popular-antiquities_brand.md

 p23 chapter II - this is borune ratehr than observatio?

-I find in Durant a pretty exact Account of some of the Ceremonies used at present in what we call *laying out* or *streeking* `[*To Streek*, to expand, of stretch out. from the Anglo-Saxon SlCJiecaBy. extendere.
+I find in Durant a pretty exact Account of some of the Ceremonies used at present in what we call *laying out* or *streeking* `[*To Streek*, to expand, or stretch out. from the Anglo-Saxon SlCJiecaBy. extendere.
 See Benson's Anglo-Saxon Vocabulary in verbo.— A *Streeking-Board* is that on which they stretch out and compose the Limbs of the dead Body.]` in the North

 ````FOOTNOTE: Quinetiam Sanctorum Corpora, manibus erestis supinisque excipere – occludere oculos-— ora obturare — decenter ornare–  lavare accurate et linteo funebri involvere, &c.